suncoast-devs/handbook/lessons/full-stack-build-an-app/10-adding-restaurant-validation.md

 }
 ```

 We will generate a new migration to capture this change.
-Any time we add or
+Any time we add,
-change a **field** to a database-backed model we should generate a new
+remove, or change a **field** in a database-backed model we must create a new
 migration.

 ```shell
 dotnet ef migrations add AddRestaurantRequiredFields
 ```

-This will create a new migration with the following as the `Up()` method:
+The new migration will have an `Up()` method:

 ```csharp
 protected override void Up(MigrationBuilder migrationBuilder)